Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Hidden Value: Specify the hidden value for this field.

 ### Validation
-- This hidden field widget should be placed within a Form widget to be effective.
+- This hidden field widget must be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`.

 ## Form Conditional Container Widget